While best-of-class academics may have drawn you to Tech, your education here extends well beyond the classroom.

-Greek Affairs Nearly a quarter of Georgia Tech undergraduates participate in a fraternity or sorority, compared to the national average of 9 percent.
-The Office of Greek Affairs helps Georgia Tech’s 57 distinctive Greek organizations and their members thrive by providing a comprehensive range of leadership, administrative, and governance support.
+Fraternity & Sorority Life Nearly a quarter of Georgia Tech undergraduates participate in a fraternity or sorority, compared to the national average of 9 percent.
+The Office of Fraternity & Sorority Life helps Georgia Tech’s 57 distinctive Greek organizations and their members thrive by providing a comprehensive range of leadership, administrative, and governance support.

 Leadership Education and Development

 The Office of Leadership Education and Development (LEAD) gives participating students the opportunity to learn and practice effective leadership skills that can be applied to all areas of their personal and professional lives, now and in the future.

 The LGBTQIA Resource Center supports all community members and promotes an affirming and inclusive campus environment.
 Through training, education, and advocacy, the Center is dedicated to improving the quality of life for lesbian, gay, bisexual, transgender, questioning, intersex, and asexual communities and their allies.

 Georgia Tech is comprised of a diverse student population and is the top producer of undergraduate African American, Hispanic, Asian, and women engineering students.
 The Office of Student Diversity Programs provides educational and co-curricular opportunities that enhance interaction and learning across diverse groups.